Te land, ter zee en in de lucht: 1978–2008, 2011: Te land, ter zee en in de lucht

+2023: 50th anniversary specials

+In the summer of 2023, four special episodes were broadcast by AVROTROS to celebrate the show's 50th anniversary.
+These special episodes included compilations of clips from the show throughout its history and interviews with fans, former presenters and contestants of the show.

+2024: Revival and move to RTL

+In February 2024, Dutch comedian and television presenter Ruben Nicolai announced that the show will be revived after 13 years in the summer of 2024 and that he will be presenting it.
+He also announced that the show will be moving to RTL after being broadcast by TROS for 38 years.
+On 7 May, RTL announced that Gerard Joling would be presenting the show alongside Nicolai.

 Reception

 Initial critical response

 Its first edition was heavily parodied by Dutch press, with several publications jokingly calling the show "Plons er eens in" ("Dive into it"), due to the competition's largely unsuccessful participants.
 It was quickly dubbed as "uncomplicated amusement".

 Societal impact

 In 1973, during the show's first edition, several thousand locals gathered around the harbour of Enkhuizen to watch the recording.
 A year later, the local government of Enkhuizen decided to close all schools on the recording day of the second edition as many students had played truant during the recording a year prior.
 In 1975, Leeuwarder Courant reported that the recording had attracted 25.000 visitors.
 During a recording of the show's most popular competition "Achteruitrijden" on Circuit Zandvoort, a total of 40.000 visitors were present, which led to safety concerns.

 Accidents

 In 1976, an entrant of the show broke his leg while trying to test out his self-made plane at home.
 During a recording in 1991, Te land, ter zee en in de lucht veteran contestant Johan Vlemmix forgot to let go of a rope on time, was launched into the air and fell down eight metres on the ice of the Vechtsebanen.